Atlassian Intelligence transform content tone: A complete guide

 To give you the full picture, here are a couple of other things Atlassian Intelligence can handle:

-• Summarization: It can generate a quick TL;DR (Too Long; Didn't Read) summary of a long document or a chaotic comment thread.
+• Summarization: It can generate a quick TL;DR (Too Long; Didn't Read) summary of a long document or a comment thread.
 This is a lifesaver for getting up to speed on a ticket or project you've just been assigned to.

 Get started in minutes, with full control

-Pricing comparison: Atlassian Intelligence vs. eesel AI
+Pricing comparison: Atlassian Intelligence and eesel AI

 eesel AI pricing